Dock rings (hidden between the top brace of the legs and the support beam end) hold the top of the chains to the support frame.

 There’s nothing like enjoying a summer breeze while sitting in an outdoor swing you’ve built yourself.
 The design described here features a swing and matching support stand that are beautiful and easy to build.
 Most of the parts use standard construction-grade softwood and cedar lumber.
+For a complete list of parts, visit Outdoor Swing Materials List.

 Some Tips Before You Start